lutris/lutris/CONTRIBUTING.md

 that are [not part of a release](https://github.com/lutris/lutris/milestone/29) which usually include problems with specific games or runners.

+Don't forget that lutris is not only a desktop client, there are also a lot of issues to work on [on the website](https://github.com/lutris/website/issues) and also in the [build scripts repository](https://github.com/lutris/buildbot) where you can submit bash scripts for various open source games and engines we do not already have.

 Formatting your code
 --------------------